Jimmydalecleveland/rsc-form-state-minimal-examples/README.md

 The `SubmitButton` is also a progressively enhanced button.
 If you disable JavaScript, it won't break anything and will submit just fine.
 But with JS enabled, it will showing some pending text and disable the button until the form is done submitting.

+## Form with Field Errors

+This final variant uses Zod in the server action to validate fields from `FormData` against a schema, and `safeParse` to get the errors back with some structure that can be used to show errors on the fields that caused them.

+I included this simply to show a little nicer pattern of using native forms with React Server Components and Actions.